Enid Bagnold

-Enid Algerine Bagnold, Lady Jones, CBE (27 October 1889 – 31 March 1981) was a British writer and playwright known for the 1935 story National Velvet.
+Enid Algerine Bagnold, Lady Jones, CBE (27 October 1889 – 31 March 1981) was a British writer and playwright best known for the 1935 story National Velvet.

 Early life

 Enid Algerine Bagnold was born on 27 October 1889 in Rochester, Kent, daughter of Colonel Arthur Henry Bagnold and his wife, Ethel (née Alger), and brought up mostly in Jamaica.
-Her older brother was Ralph Bagnold.
+Her younger brother was Ralph Bagnold.
 She attended art school in London, and then worked as assistant editor on one of the magazines run by Frank Harris, who became her lover.
 Harris and Bagnold are both portrayed in Hugh Kingsmill's novel The Will to Love (1919).

 Career

 As an art student in Chelsea, Bagnold painted with Walter Sickert and was sculpted by Gaudier Brzeska.
-During the First World War she became a nurse; she wrote critically of the hospital administration, which won her fame, and was dismissed as a result.
+During the First World War she became a Voluntary Aid Detachment nurse; she wrote critically of the hospital administration, which won her fame, and was dismissed as a result.
 After that she was a driver in France for the remainder of the war years.
 She wrote about her hospital experiences in her memoir A Diary Without Dates, and about her experiences as a driver in her first novel, The Happy Foreigner.

-On 8 July 1920, she married Sir Roderick Jones, chairman of Reuters, but continued to use her maiden name for her writing.
+On 8 July 1920, Bagnold married Sir Roderick Jones, chairman of Reuters, but continued to use her maiden name for her writing.
 They lived at North End House, Rottingdean, near Brighton (previously the home of Sir Edward Burne-Jones), enjoying a glamorous social life.
 The garden of North End House inspired her play The Chalk Garden.
-The Joneses' London house from 1928 until 1969, seven years after Sir Roderick's death, was No. 29 Hyde Park Gate, which meant that they were the neighbours for many of those years of Winston Churchill and Jacob Epstein.
+The Joneses' London house from 1928 until 1969, seven years after Sir Roderick's death, was No. 29 Hyde Park Gate, which meant that they were the neighbours of Winston Churchill and Jacob Epstein for many of those years.
+The couple commissioned Edwin Lutyens to remodel the 1840s house for their needs, which included a huge nursery for their four children which doubled as a lecture hall.
+Bagnold wrote in a room described as ‘a ship’s cabin’, with the newel post on the stairs featuring a swivelling copper knob to speed her progress towards it when inspiration struck her.

 The couple had four children.
-The eldest was Laurian (born 1921, later the Comtesse d'Harcourt) who illustrated Alice & Thomas & Jane at the age of nine and National Velvet at 14.
-Their great-granddaughter is Samantha Cameron, wife of the former Prime Minister and Conservative Party leader David Cameron.
+The eldest was Laurian (born 1921, later the Comtesse d'Harcourt) who illustrated her mother's books Alice & Thomas & Jane at the age of nine and National Velvet at 14.
+One of their great-grandchildren is Samantha Cameron, wife of the former Prime Minister and Conservative Party leader David Cameron.

 Death and legacy

 Bagnold published her autobiography in 1969.
 She died on 31 March 1981 from bronchopneumonia and was cremated at Golders Green.
-Her biography, by Anna Sebba and published in 1987, revealed some of the more problematic and contradictory aspects of her life: literary feuds, her marriage, her approach to motherhood, pre-war Nazi sympathies, her morphine addiction, and her contempt of the many leading actors who appeared in her plays.
-Cecil Beaton called it "a strange, remarkable, original and warped life."
+Her ashes are buried at St Margaret’s church Rottingdean.
+Her biography, by Anne Sebba and published in 1987, revealed some of the more problematic and contradictory aspects of her life: literary feuds, her marriage, her approach to motherhood, pre-war Nazi sympathies, her morphine addiction, and her contempt of the many leading actors who appeared in her plays.
+Cecil Beaton called it "a strange, remarkable, original and warped life".